Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 When enabled IFF received IFF returns are then overlaid on the normal AN/AWG-9 radar returns on the DDD.
 A friendly target will be indicated with two bars, one above and one below the normal radar return.
-As the AN/APX-76 is a separate radar, secondary mode, radar apart from the AWG-9 the IFF can sometimes also detect targets not detected by the AWG-9.
+As the AN/APX-76 is a secondary mode radar (transponder radar) apart from the AWG-9 the IFF can sometimes also detect targets not detected by the AWG-9.
 In this case the IFF return will not have a radar echo inside it.

 In the search mode this is overlaid over each target replying and in STT over the STT target.